FernandaFranco/201-HTML-and-CSS/notes.md

 - Tables are costly.
 Sometimes you may need a tabular display to arrange non-tabular items; use a list or other semantic markup instead.

+## Things to explore

+- Screen reading software: examples of when proper semantics makes a difference

+- HTML5: does it offer more grouping elements to replace divs with something more meaningful?
+Ex: figure tag

+### Images

+- alt attribute of a img tag: not only used by assisted technologies, but search engines.
+Helps convey the purpose of an image.

+- jpg: faster load times or high color counts, photographs
+- png: great for transparencies or low color counts, icons or backgrounds patterns

+- setting both a height and a width to a image could break its aspect ratio